braze-inc/braze-docs/_docs/_partners/data_and_infrastructure_agility/cohort_import/amplitude.md

 ![In the Braze segment builder, the filter "amplitude_cohorts" is set to "includes_value" and "Amplitude cohort test".]({% image_buster /assets/img/amplitude2.png %})

-Once saved, you can reference this segment during Canvas or campaign creation in the targeting users step.
+After saving, you can reference this segment during Canvas or campaign creation in the targeting users step.